Pewbeam Documentation

 ActionShortcutDescription

-Toggle search modeTabSwitch between Book and Context mode
+Toggle search modeTabSwitch between Book mode and Context mode in Scripture Search

 Toggle live syncLTurn live broadcast sync on or off

-Present & go liveEnter (2x)Send to Preview and enable live sync
+Present & go liveEnter (double press)Send the verse to Preview and enable live sync in one action

-Exit text inputEscapeBlur text field so shortcuts work again
+Exit text inputEscapeBlur the current text field so keyboard shortcuts work again

-Keyboard shortcuts only work when you're not typing in a text field.
-Press Escape first to exit text input, then try the shortcut.
+Important: Keyboard shortcuts only work when you're not typing in a text field.
+If shortcuts aren't responding, press Escape first to exit the text input, then try the shortcut again.

 Live verse detectionYesYesYes